gogins/csound-vst3-opcodes/README.md

 The VST3 opcodes behave more or less the same way as the vst4cs opcodes, except that the VST3 protocol applies parameter changes with sample frame accuracy and interpolation.

+For a reference to the opcodes, see their [README.md](csound-vst3/vst3-opcodes/README.md).